This post may contain affiliate links. See my disclosure for more information.

 Fresh Orange Cranberry Sauce

-So…confession, I’ve actually never made these cranberries before.
-And so I asked my parents if I could come watch the process.
+Until today I had never actually made these cranberries before.
+So, I asked my parents if I could come watch the process.
 Like I’ve been saying…stupid simple.
 I’m pretty sure my mom got the recipe for these off the back of a bag of cranberries.

 Three ingredients: an orange, a bag of cranberries, and sugar.